Skip to main content

 Each step in a Bosun workflow can produce an output.
 You can reference these outputs in subsequent steps using either:

-• outputs.<id> where <id> is the optional id you assigned to the step.
+• outputs.<id> where <id> is the step ID you assigned in the manifest.

 Example 1: Processing Files with for_each